Wes Fellowes

 Wesley 'Wes' Fellowes (born 7 March 1961) is a former Australian rules footballer who played in the Victorian Football League (VFL) and South Australian National Football Leagues (SANFL).

-Originally from Bulleen-Templestowe Football Club, Fellowes was a tall ruckman and son of former Collingwood Football Club player Graeme Fellowes.
+Originally from Bulleen-Templestowe Football Club, Fellowes was a tall ruckman and the son of former Collingwood Football Club player Graeme Fellowes.
 Collingwood recruited Fellowes and he made his senior VFL debut in Round 13 1981.
-He was quite a skillful and mobile ruckman, but his work rate was always questioned by the football public.
-He played some consistent football after an improving start to his career, and in 1986 he stunned people, winning Collingwood's Best and Fairest award, the Copeland Trophy.
+He was a skilful and mobile ruckman, who played some consistent football after an improving start to his career, and in 1986 he won Collingwood's Best and Fairest award, the Copeland Trophy.

-Fellowes would fade away late in his 102-game career, finishing at Collingwood in 1989.

-Fellowes played for the Port Adelaide Football Club in the SANFL in 1991.
+Fellowes finished his 102-game career at Collingwood in 1989.
+He played for Port Adelaide in the SANFL in 1991.